lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 ## Summary

 To do a fair comparison, one has to choose a specific deployment and look at the topology, the whole protocol stack, frame sizes (e.g., 51 or 128 bytes), how and where in the protocol stack fragmentation is done, and the expected packet loss.
 Note that the number of bytes in each frame that is available for the key exchange protocol may depend on the underlying protocol layers as well as on the number of hops in multi-hop networks.
-The packet loss may depend on how many other devices are transmitting at the same time, and may increase during network formation.
+The packet loss may depend on how many other devices are transmitting at the same time and may increase during network formation.
 The total overhead will be larger due to mechanisms for fragmentation, retransmission, and packet ordering.
 The overhead of fragmentation is roughly proportional to the number of fragments, while the expected overhead due to retransmission in noisy environments is a superlinear function of the flight sizes.